The Story of Rush’s Brazen, Long-Form Breakthrough on ‘2112’

-With the concept already in mind for ‘2112,’ the band decided to play the odds and move ahead with their plans anyway.
+With a concept already in mind for 2112, however, the band decided to play the odds and move ahead with their plans anyway.
 Guitarist Alex Lifeson told Classic Rock Magazine that their attitude was unflappable.
-“We said: ‘We’re going to make ‘2112’ and if we go down in flames then at least they’re our flames!’”
+“We said: ‘We’re going to make 2112 and if we go down in flames then at least they’re our flames!’”

-Peart acknowledges the “genius” of author Ayn Rand on the sleeve notes for ‘2112,’ having borrowed a large part of the structural idea for the plotline from Rand’s ‘Anthem.’
-As Classic Rock magazine notes, her “free-market mania, fanatical opposition to ‘collectivism’ and literal celebration of selfishness” made Rand someone who was “definitely not a cool name to drop.”
+Peart acknowledges the “genius” of author Ayn Rand on the sleeve notes for 2112, having borrowed a large part of the structural idea for the plotline from Rand’s Anthem.
+As Classic Rock notes, her “free-market mania, fanatical opposition to ‘collectivism’ and literal celebration of selfishness” made Rand someone who was “definitely not a cool name to drop.”
 But when have you ever known Rush to be concerned with something like that?

-It’s interesting to listen to ‘2112’ now and ponder how it would be received as an album in today’s musical climate.
-While there are certainly groups that are issuing concept albums/tracks and similarly lengthy pieces of music in the present, would Rush’s music enjoy the same rabid following that they were able to build as a result of the success in their heyday, or would they have a smaller fringe audience similar to the ones currently following other modern progressive rock groups?
+It’s interesting to listen to 2112 now and ponder how it would be received as an album in today’s musical climate.
+While there are certainly groups that are issuing concept albums/tracks and similarly lengthy pieces of music in the present, would Rush’s music enjoy the same rabid following they built in their heyday, or would they have a smaller fringe audience similar to the ones currently following other modern progressive-rock groups?

-On Dec.
-18, 2012, the group released both deluxe and super-deluxe re-issues of ‘2112,’ giving fans the chance to hear the album mixed in surround sound, among other things.
+Though Rush has since pledged to curtail their touring schedule, they performed the title track in its entirety to delighted concert audiences worldwide during their 1996 tour for Test For Echo, a moment that is preserved on the band’s Different Stages live release.
+In 2012, the group released both deluxe and super-deluxe re-issues of 2112, giving fans the chance to hear the album mixed in surround sound, among other things.